 Learn more about VA compensation benefits for Veterans exposed to Agent Orange on the Disability Compensation Agent Orange page.

 Children of Veterans exposed to Agent Orange who have a birth defect including spina bifida, a congenital birth defect of the spine, and certain other birth defects may be entitled to VA benefits.
 These include monetary benefits, health care, and vocational rehabilitation services.

 Learn more about VA compensation benefits for children of Veterans exposed to Agent Orange on the Disability Compensation Birth Defects page.

-The specific VA benefit or program web page will provide tailored information about how to apply for a particular benefit or program.
 Generally, Servicemembers, Veterans, and families can apply for VA benefits using one of the methods below.